-It’s easy to complain about hot tub covers, but very hard to come up with cost effective alternatives.
+It’s easy to complain about hot tub covers, but very hard to come up with cost-effective alternatives.
 And once a consumer is out of the honeymoon period with their hot tub, it can be difficult to get them to spend more than a few hundred dollars to replace their cover, much less upgrade it.

-However, the WeatherShield material Core Covers offers provides an improvement to the traditional vinyl cover at a comparable price.
+However, the WeatherShield material Core Covers provides an improvement to the traditional vinyl cover at a comparable price.
 While still a foam cover, WeatherShield gives an updated look, better longevity and durability.

 Cover Valet uses WeatherShield from Core on both its Spa

 “It’s not just throwing something on there and being like, well it’s the same overall durability but at least it looks nicer,” says Matt McMillan, vice president of sales and marketing at Cover Valet.
 “It looks nicer and it’s going to increase the longevity.”

 With Cover Valet’s AirO cover having more than a 10-year lifespan, it needed a textile that would hold up that long.
 “Vinyl wasn’t it,” McMillan says.
 “That stuff just gets brittle; if you’re putting that in Arizona heat or North Dakota moisture in the winter, then it’s going to take its toll in both scenarios and the WeatherShield stacks up.”